lexiloocastle/startup/README.md

 ## Features

 **users ->**
-        -follow other users
+        1. follow other users
-        -allow other users to follow them
+        2. allow other users to follow them
-        -submit new games to the database for review -submissions include:
+        3. submit new games to the database for review -submissions include:
                     -name
                     -picture
                     -star rating
-        -search for a game by name
+        4. search for a game by name
-        -create list of games played
+        5. create list of games played
-        -see other users lists
+        6. see other users lists
-        -add games to their list
+        7. add games to their list
-        -chat with other users
+        8. chat with other users

                 TO DO ->
                 -

 **name -> Gamescape**
-            -name implies a large landscape of games and that games can be an escape
+            1. name implies a large landscape of games and that games can be an escape

                 TO DO ->
                 -create a square logo